Thank you for thinking of me to document your next session of family photographs.

 When it comes to colours, dress for the season.
 Spring may involve more florals or soft toned options, early fall may bring more deep earthy tones like dark reds, evergreen shades, and burnt oranges for some examples.
-Instead of dressing the family in the same colours (think all black, all blue, etc.), opt for different pops of colour for the season to compliment one another.
-Pick one colour from one outfit to work into an outfit for another family member.
+Instead of dressing the family in the same colours (think all white shirts and blue jeans), opt for different pops of colour for the season to compliment one another.
+Pick one colour from one outfit to work into an outfit for another family member (ex- his blue top with their blue jeans, a green dress to green pants, etc).
 Have a look through some of the images here- or you can always feel free to send me any outfit ideas you have if you'd like my feedback!
-Please remember to remove things like wallets, phones, fitness watches, scrunches, etc. If you do not want them in your images.
+Please remember to remove things like fitness watches, scrunches, etc. If you do not want them in your images.

 I hope you've found the information in this guide helpful in preparing for your session, and remember that you can always contact me with any questions you have.